Skip to content

 How to Resolve Common Law Separation Disputes in British Columbia?

-Stated in its simplest terms, a legal separation in a common law relationship occurs when one of the parties states that they want to end the relationship.
-No further steps need to occur at that point, and neither party needs to vacate their shared residence.
+In its simplest terms, a legal separation in a common law relationship occurs when one of the parties states that they want to end the relationship.
+At that point, no further steps need to occur, and neither party needs to vacate their shared residence.

 Due to their knowledge and understanding of the Family Law Act, such lawyers can offer structured and focused advice that will aid their clients in narrowing and resolving their differences.